cepatinog/JamFormer/README.md

-# 🎵 Chord-Conditioned Melody Generation with CMT Transformer
+# 🎵 JamFormer: Chord-Conditioned Melody Generation with CMT Transformer

 This project explores **semi-real-time symbolic music generation** using a **Chord-Conditioned Melody Transformer (CMT)** model.
 The goal is to generate melodies based on chord progressions, train rhythm and pitch decoders, and send generated melodies to **Ableton Live** via a virtual MIDI port (`loopMIDI`).